Safety and training

 3. Wash your hands.

-The Division of Facilities storeroom is a centralized location for departments to order face coverings and other cleaning and disinfectant supplies.
+The Division of Facilities storeroom is a centralized location for departments to order face masks and other cleaning and disinfectant supplies.

 If departments need to acquire specialized equipment due to the COVID-19 pandemic, Financial Operations has compiled information and resources to assist.